lucchesi-sec/powershell-automation/docfx_project/articles/DOCS_AS_CODE.md

 ## Implementation Strategy
 ### Version Control
-- All documentation is stored in the project's Git repository under the `docs` directory.
+- All documentation is stored in the project's Git repository under the `docfx_project` directory.
 - Documentation changes are committed with descriptive messages, linked to related code changes or issues.
 - Branching strategies (e.g., feature branches) apply to documentation, ensuring changes are tested before merging.

 ### Documentation Structure
-- **Centralized Location**: Core documentation files like `README.md`, `ARCHITECTURE.md`, and `CONTRIBUTING.md` are at the root or in the `docs` directory.
+- **Centralized Location**: Core documentation files like `README.md`, `ARCHITECTURE.md`, and `CONTRIBUTING.md` are in the `docfx_project/articles` directory.
+- **API Documentation**: Function and script documentation is in `docfx_project/api` with individual markdown files for each function.
-- **Module Documentation**: Each module in `modules` should include a README or inline comment-based help for functions.
+- **Module Documentation**: Each module in `modules` should include inline comment-based help for functions.
-- **Script Documentation**: Scripts in `scripts/administration` must have comment-based help and usage examples.
+- **Script Documentation**: Scripts in `scripts/administration` and `scripts/maintenance` must have comment-based help and usage examples.
 - **Format**: Use Markdown for project-level documentation and PowerShell comment-based help for code-level documentation.

 ### Workflow Integration